albindavidc/albindavidc/README.md

 > "***Everything we have learned, discovered, or innovated is built upon the life’s work of others.
 We are just identifying the patterns and building on top of what they already created.
 Therefore, whatever we achieve, much of the credit belongs to our ancestors, predecessors, and the people who work alongside us to make those achievements possible.***" <br>
 >
 > "We know very little about the things that we have already discovered and innovated.
 Every breakthrough, every question and every feedback reveals how much more there is to learn."
+> "Be humble, thinking of others as better than yourselves.
+It helps us see new possibilities, recognize our own blind spots.
+There is always something to learn from everyone."

 </br></br>
 > Humility is recognizing that our achievements are the result of both our efforts and the contributions of the people around us. <br>